stuartkhall/AppDotNetSheet/README.md

     git submodule add https://github.com/AFNetworking/AFNetworking.git AFNetworking

-Then just drag the AppDotNetClient and AppDotNetSheet folders into your app.
+Then drag the AppDotNetClient and AppDotNetSheet folders into your app.

+Initialise the client with your details from the [APP.NET developer site](https://alpha.app.net/developer/apps/).

+    #import "AppDotNetClient.h"
+    ...
+    [AppDotNetClient initWithClientId:kAppDotNetClientId
+                       andCallbackURL:kAppDotNetCallbackURL
+                            andScopes:[kAppDotNetScopes componentsSeparatedByString:@" "]];

+And finally show the control:

+    AppDotNetComposeViewController* controller = [[AppDotNetComposeViewController alloc] init];
+    [self presentModalViewController:controller animated:NO];

 ## TODO:
 If you are a designer or developer please jump in and help out.